zingaburga/SIMDflate/README.md

 ## Required AVX-512 support / Compatible CPUs

 This implementation makes extensive use of relatively [new AVX-512 instructions introduced in Intel’s Ice Lake](https://branchfree.org/2019/05/29/why-ice-lake-is-important-a-bit-bashers-perspective/) microarchitecture.
-In fact, it uses all AVX-512 subsets supported on Ice Lake (as well as the [BMI1 and BMI2 instruction sets](https://en.wikipedia.org/wiki/X86_Bit_manipulation_instruction_set)) except DQ, BITALG and VAES, or put another way, it uses the following [AVX-512 subsets](https://en.wikipedia.org/wiki/AVX-512#New_instructions_by_sets): F, BW, CD, VL, VBMI, VBMI2, GFNI, VPOPCNTDQ, VPCLMULQDQ, IFMA, VNNI.
+In fact, it uses all AVX-512 subsets supported on Ice Lake (as well as the [BMI1 and BMI2 instruction sets](https://en.wikipedia.org/wiki/X86_Bit_manipulation_instruction_set)) except DQ and VAES, or put another way, it uses the following [AVX-512 subsets](https://en.wikipedia.org/wiki/AVX-512#New_instructions_by_sets): F, BW, CD, VL, VBMI, VBMI2, BITALG, VPOPCNTDQ, GFNI, VPCLMULQDQ, IFMA, VNNI.

 Don’t worry if the above is confusing - the following is a list of compatible processors at time of writing: